Air Fryer Recipe

 Method

-- Prepare the Filling: In a large pan, heat a touch of oil over medium heat.
-Add minced garlic and sauté until fragrant.
-Introduce the cabbage, carrots, and bean sprouts, stirring them continuously until slightly wilted.
+- Prepare the Filling: Heat a touch of oil in a large pan over medium heat.
+Add the minced garlic and sauté until it smells fragrant.
+Add the cabbage, carrots, and bean sprouts, stirring all the time until they have softened slightly.
 Add the soy sauce, sesame oil, salt, and pepper.
-Mix until the vegetables are well coated and cooked to a tender crunch.
-Remove from heat and let it cool.
+Mix until the vegetables are evenly coated and cooked to a tender crunch.
+Take off the heat and leave to cool.

-- Wrap the Rolls: Place one spring roll wrapper on a clean surface like a diamond.
+- Wrap the Rolls: Lay one spring roll wrapper on a clean surface in a diamond shape.
 Spoon 2 tablespoons of the vegetable mixture near the bottom corner of the wrapper.
-Fold the bottom over the filling, tuck the sides in, and then roll it up tightly.
-Moisten the top corner with water to seal the roll.
-Repeat this with the remaining wrappers and filling.
+Fold the bottom over the filling, tuck in the sides, then roll it up firmly.
+Dampen the top corner with water to seal the roll.
+Repeat with the remaining wrappers and filling.

-- Preheat the Air Fryer: Set your air fryer to 180°C (360°F) and let it preheat for about 3 minutes.
+- Preheat the Air Fryer: Set your air fryer to 180°C (360°F) and leave it to preheat for about 3 minutes.

-- Air Fry the Spring Rolls: Lightly brush each roll with vegetable oil and place in the air fryer basket in a single layer, ensuring they do not touch.
-Air fry for 8-10 minutes or until golden brown and crispy, turning halfway through the cooking time.
+- Air Fry the Spring Rolls: Lightly brush each roll with vegetable oil and arrange them in the air fryer basket in a single layer, making sure they are not touching.
+Air fry for 8-10 minutes, or until golden brown and crisp, turning halfway through the cooking time.

-- Serve: Once ready, remove the spring rolls and allow them to cool slightly.
+- Serve: When ready, lift out the spring rolls and let them cool slightly.
 Serve with your preferred dipping sauce.

 Why this works in an air fryer